themisterholliday/KoalaTeaAssetPlayer/README.md

 ## License

-koala-tea-video is available under the MIT license.
+KoalaTeaVideo is available under the MIT license.
 See the LICENSE file for more info.